mdn/browser-compat-data/docs/data-guidelines/api.md

 This guideline was proposed in [#8929](https://github.com/mdn/browser-compat-data/issues/8929), based in part on previous discussion in [#472](https://github.com/mdn/browser-compat-data/issues/472).

+## Namespaces

+[Namespaces](https://webidl.spec.whatwg.org/#idl-namespaces) in Web IDL are similar to interfaces.
+A namespace should only be documented in BCD if it contains properties or methods that would normally be documented.
+For example, the `console` namespace contains several properties and methods, so it should be documented in BCD.
+The `GPUBufferUsage` namespace only contains constants, which should not be documented in BCD; thus, the `GPUBufferUsage` namespace should not be documented.

 ## Callback interfaces and functions

 Don't add unexposed callbacks as features in `api`.
 If needed, represent callbacks as subfeatures of relevant methods or properties.